A duality approach to the symmetry of Bernstein-Sato polynomials of free divisors: Notations and linearity conditions

+Once we know that $h$ is Euler homogeneous, let us prove that $h$ is strongly Euler homogeneous by induction on the ambient dimension $d$.
+The case $d=1$ is obvious.
+For $d>1$, if the Euler vector field $\chi$ ($\chi(h)=h$) does not vanish at $p$, we can integrate it and prove that $(D,X,p) \simeq (D' \times \CC,\CC^{d-1}\times \CC,(0,0))$, where $(D',0)\subset (\CC^{d-1},0)$ is a germ of a divisor.
+First, we deduce that $D'$ is of linear Jacobian type, and second, from the induction hypothesis, that $D'$ is strongly Euler homogeneous and so $D$ is strongly Euler homogeneous too (see Remark \ref{nota:strong-E-LJT-factor}). \end{proof}

-Let us recall that a free divisor $D$ is said to be {\it Koszul} (\cite[Definition 4.1.1]{calde_ens}) at $p\in D$ if for some (and hence any) basis $\delta_1,\dots,\delta_d$ of $\fDer_\CC(\log D)_p$, the sequence $\sigma(\delta_1), \dots, \sigma(\delta_d)$ is regular in $\gr \DD_{X,p}[s]$.
-It turns out that this property is equivalent to being holonomic in the sense of Saito (\cite[Theorem 7.4]{gran-mon-nieto-schul}).
+Let us recall that a free divisor $D$ is said to be {\it Koszul} (\cite[Definition 4.1.1]{calde_ens}) at $p\in D$ if for some (and hence any) basis $\delta_1,\dots,\delta_d$ of $\fDer_\CC(-\log D)_p$, the sequence $\sigma(\delta_1), \dots, \sigma(\delta_d)$ is regular in $\gr \DD_{X,p}$.
+It turns out that this property is equivalent to being holonomic in the sense of Saito \cite[Theorem 7.4]{gran-mon-nieto-schul}.

-The following definition is inspired by \cite[Definition 7.1]{gran-schul-RIMS-2010}, which only applies to the case of linear free divisors (see also Proposition 7.1 and the subsequent remark in {\em loc.~cit.}).
+The following definition is inspired by \cite[Definition 7.1]{gran-schul-RIMS-2010}, which only applies to the case of linear free divisors (see also Proposition 7.2 and the subsequent remark in \cite{gran-schul-RIMS-2010}.

-\begin{definicion} Assume that $D$ is a free divisor.
-We say that $D$ is {\em strongly Koszul} at $p\in D$ if for some (and hence any) basis $\delta_1,\dots,\delta_d$ of $\fDer_\CC(\log D)_p$ and for some (and hence any) reduced equation $h\in\OO_{X,p}$ of $(D,p)$, the sequence is regular\footnote{Since the sequence is formed by homogeneous elements in a graded ring, its regularity does not depend on the order.} in $\gr \DD_{X,p}[s]$. \end{definicion}
+\begin{definition} Assume that $D$ is a free divisor.
+We say that $D$ is {\em strongly Koszul} at $p\in D$ if for some (and hence any) basis $\delta_1,\dots,\delta_d$ of $\fDer_\CC(-\log D)_p$ and for some (and hence any) reduced equation $h\in\OO_{X,p}$ of $(D,p)$, the sequence is regular in $\gr \DD_{X,p}[s]$ (since the sequence is formed by homogeneous elements, its regularity does not depend on the order). \end{definition}